eankeen/cliflix/README.md

 # cliflix

-Watch anything instantaneously, just write its name
+Watch any media instantaneously.

-It searches a torrent for you and streams it using [WebTorrent](https://github.com/fabiospampinato/webtorrent-cli/tree/iina-pip) to your favorite app.
-It supports subtitles too
+Cliflix searches for torrent and streams the resulting magent using [WebTorrent](https://github.com/fabiospampinato/webtorrent-cli/tree/iina-pip) to your favorite app.
+Inspired from Fabio Spampinato's [CLIFlix](https://github.com/fabiospampinato/cliflix)

-The Code based from Fabio Spampinato's [CLIFlix](https://github.com/fabiospampinato/cliflix).
-Compared to the original, the code is structured differently, removes (direct) dependencies on old menu/fetching/etc. libraries and removes excess functionality.
-And rather than checking for WebTorrent arguments and overriding, most behavioral arguments are configured within this app's interface

 > **Warning**: If you don't know what a torrent is, or are unsure about the legality of the torrents you're downloading you shouldn't use `cliflix`.